 Help, my pansy leaves are yellowing!
 A healthy pansy plant displays bright green foliage, but pansy leaves changing color is a sign that something isn’t right.
 Various diseases may be responsible when pansy leaves are yellowing, but pests or improper fertilization can also cause discolored pansy leaves.
 Read on to learn about a few of the most common culprits.

-Diseases that Discolored Pansy Leaves
+Diseases that Discolor Pansy Leaves

 Yellow Pansy Leaves from Insects

 Two-spotted spider mites or aphids are the most common insects that affect pansy plants.
-With spider mites, you may see whitish, pale green or yellow pansy leaves with pale stippling on upper surfaces; serious infestations of mites leave fine webbing on leaves.
+With spider mites, you may see whitish, pale green, or yellow pansy leaves with pale stippling on upper surfaces; serious infestations of mites leave fine webbing on leaves.
 Aphids suck nutrients from leaves and stems, resulting in pansies with yellow leaves.

 Treating Pansies with Yellow Leaves